How to Protect Access Database from Copying? – 10 Ways!

 mde/accde format access database file don’t lock up your queries, macros or tables.

 Since all the VBA coding is in hidden mode and completely locked for accessing.
-So if any unhandled errors occur then your database application will be crashed automatically.
+So if any unhandled errors occur, then your database application will crash automatically.

-You can say distributing the compiled Front-end works like bulletproof protection throughout all of your VBA codings.
+You can say distributing the compiled Front-end works like bulletproof protection throughout all of your VBA code.

 Hence the crucial importance of bulletproof error handling throughout all of your VBA code.